Program Dates: May 20 - July 23, 2024

 Have the contact information for your references.
 Each identified reference will receive an email requesting a recommendation for the student.
 The applicant will receive a notice once the recommendations have been submitted.

 If you have any questions regarding your application or the OK-INBRE SURP, please do not hesitate to contact us at firstname.lastname@example.org.

 OK-INBRE SURP Qualifications

 Applicants must be a student enrolled in at least six credit hours at one of the following institutions during the spring semester prior to the summer program: University of Central Oklahoma, Northeastern State University, Northwestern Oklahoma State University, Southeastern Oklahoma State University, Southwestern Oklahoma State University, Cameron University, Langston University, East Central University, Rogers State University, University of Science and Arts of Oklahoma, Oklahoma Panhandle State University, Oklahoma City Community College, Tulsa Community College, Redlands Community College or College of the Muscogee Nation.

 Applicants must have completed at least 30 hours/2 years of undergraduate study by the summer term and exhibit a record of high academic achievement in science coursework including laboratories if applicable.

 Students who graduate in the spring prior to the summer term are eligible to apply.
 Students who graduate in December prior to the summer term are not eligible to participate.

 Students accepted to a graduate or professional school by the application deadline are not eligible to apply.
 An applicant who is accepted into the OK-INBRE SURP and is subsequently admitted to a graduate or professional school is still eligible to participate.

 Students may only participate in OK-INBRE SURP two times.

-Community college and any other interested students will participate in a biotech “boot camp” during the first week of the program hosted by Oklahoma City Community College.
-Skills taught include lab safety and etiquette, notebook keeping, pipetting, media nd solution prep, aseptic technique, electrophoresis, plasmid prep and manipulation, PCR, basic mammalian cell culture, protein purification, ELISA.
+Community college students as well as any other interested students will participate in a biotech “boot camp” during the first week of the program hosted by Oklahoma City Community College.
+Skills taught include lab safety and etiquette, notebook keeping, pipetting, media and solution prep, aseptic technique, electrophoresis, plasmid prep and manipulation, PCR, basic mammalian cell culture, protein purification, ELISA.
 The program content of the boot camp may change depending on the backgrounds of the students accepted into the program.
 Students will earn two hours of college credit for participation in the boot camp.